rashmidesai09/Azure-Storage-account-for-California-surf-report-web-/README.md

 - Outdated content must be removed as surf conditions change so the site always shows current conditions.

 #### Create a storage account using Azure portal as follows -
-1. Sign in to the Azure portal using the same account you used to activate the sandbox.
+1. Sign in to the Azure portal.

 2. On the resource menu, or from the Home page, select Storage accounts.
 The Storage accounts pane appears.